 The Logic Filter Framework

 Portfolio optimization requires both analytical rigor and business judgment.
-The Logic Filter ensures that your 80/20 analysis doesn’t become mechanical by incorporating strategic considerations:
+The Logic Filter ensures your analysis incorporates strategic considerations:

 - Strategic Value Assessment: Evaluate each product-customer combination for long-term strategic importance beyond current profitability

-- Competitive Analysis Filter: Assess competitive implications of portfolio changes
+- Competitive Analysis Filter: Assess the competitive implications of portfolio changes

 - Capability Alignment Check: Ensure optimization aligns with core capabilities and strategic direction